-Because of their enhanced study, we encourage AMP students to enter special auditions and competitions, such as the Kansas Music Teachers Association (KMTA) district and state auditions.
-More advanced students might enter concerto competitions offered by the Kansas City Music Teachers Association (KCMTA) and the Midwest Chamber Orchestra.
-AMP students are required to participate in KCMTA’s Music Progressions (performance critique and theory and listening tests).
+Because of their enhanced study, we encourage students to enter special auditions and competitions, such as the Kansas Music Teachers Association district and state auditions.
+More advanced students might enter concerto competitions offered by the Kansas City Music Teachers Association and the Midwest Chamber Orchestra.
+Students are required to participate in the association’s Music Progressions (performance critique and theory, and listening tests).
 The instructor will announce these opportunities to students as appropriate.
-Most require an entry fee separate from the AMP program fee.
+Most require an entry fee separate from the Artist Musician program fee.

 Artist Musician Program Faculty

-- Olivia Zimmermann, D.M.A in piano performance, University of Kansas and Fulbright Scholar to Finland where she studied the music of Jean Sebelius.
+- Olivia Zimmermann, DMA, in piano performance, University of Kansas and Fulbright Scholar to Finland where she studied the music of Jean Sibelius.